 Either way, start by making sure you “talk the talk” (in other words, that you truly possess some expertise that’s of use to others).
-Then, look for ways to share that information with the people who need it, such as speaking engagements, blog posts, interviews, and podcasts (either as a host or guest).
+Then, look for ways to share that information with the people who need it, such as speaking engagements, blog posts, on key landing pages, interviews, and podcasts (either as a host or guest).

 5. Supercharge your communication

 A quick look at articles about improving sales will show you that copywriting, oral communication, and social media are all thought to be crucial to your success as a salesperson.
 They are, but there are two other overarching skills that bring these ways of communicating together and provide coherence throughout the sales process: storytelling and EQ.

 Together, these two qualities offer a way to guarantee that your message is meeting its target, and that you can manage any outcome of this communication “on the fly.”
 After all, learning sales dialogues is one thing.
 Coming out on top when a potential client throws you a curveball is quite another.